PlaidCloud/website/content/en/docs/concepts/security/pod-security-admission.md

 {{< note >}}
-The PodSecurityPolicy API is deprecated and will be [removed](/docs/reference/using-api/deprecation-guide/#v1-25) from Kubernetes in v1.25.
+The PodSecurityPolicy API is deprecated and will be [removed](/docs/reference/using-api/deprecation-guide/#v1-25) from PlaidCloud in v1.25.
 {{< /note >}}

 <!-- body -->